tedneward/ProfBlog/content/devrel/activities.md

 ***Context***: Your hiring budget is limited and your team is already stretched to the limits of their bandwidth.

 ***Solution***: Find people within your existing community (by examining your [Forums](#forums) or by speaking with interested parties at [your booth at conferences](#booth) who are active, well-informed on your product/service, and eager to be more active.
 Create a program by which they will have certain identity ("Ambassadors", "Heroes", etc), and offer benefits to being a part of the program: provide them with [Swag](#swag); give them early access to some of your next steps and company pursuits; create "direct channels"--meetings between the Ambassadors and company executives--for feedback and news; have Ambassadors write for your [Newsletter](#newsletter); assist Ambassadors in finding [Conference Sessions](#conference-session); put them center stage at your own [Conference](#conference); assist them in the writing of a [Book](#book).

-***Consequences***:
+Ambassadors can even be given opportunities to [blog](#blog-post) and/or contribute [samples](#sample-example) or [Reference Documentation](#reference-documentation), if the docs are managed via Git/GitHub.

-* **Management.** Creating an extension of your DevRel team like this will almost certainly necessitate one of your team to the care-and-feeding (management) of the Ambassadors, including managing communications with them and setting expectations.
+***Consequences***: Creating an extension of your DevRel team like this will almost certainly necessitate one of your team to the care-and-feeding (management) of the Ambassadors, including managing communications with them and setting expectations.

-* **Metrics.** It will be extremely difficult to find metrics to the activities of the Ambassadors, so it's strongly likely that at some point after their foundation there will be a call to shut the program down in order to save money if there aren't obvious and visible benefits to doing so.
+It will be extremely difficult to find metrics to the activities of the Ambassadors, so it's strongly likely that at some point after their foundation there will be a call to shut the program down in order to save money if there aren't obvious and visible benefits to doing so.
 Make strong efforts to keep the Ambassadors' activities front-and-center to the rest of the company, so that anyone can see the positives of the program without having to see numbers.

-* **Code of Conduct.** Sad as it may seem, not all of the Ambassadors will agree with one another, and it is almost certain that as the longevity of the program increases, and/or its size, two Ambassadors will disagree--publicly.
+Sad as it may seem, not all of the Ambassadors will agree with one another, and it is almost certain that as the longevity of the program increases, and/or its size, two Ambassadors will disagree--publicly.
 Your brand will suffer the longer this drama continues, so be prepared: Create a Code of Conduct early, describing what is and is not tolerated, and enforce it when violations occur, either by gentle admonishment, stern warning, or outright removal from the program.

 <div id="article" /><hr/>